 A retired Navy gentleman might pass you by on the cut.
 His long affair with boats is one of true devotion, told in tales of his travels aboard mighty ships.
 Memories are etched into the lines of his weathered ruddy cheeks, cracked by salt- lashings of wind.

 Alas, the high seas call to him, beckoning him to the challenge, the old man must fight one last duel, but he loses.
 His tide has gone out, and so he retires to the calm of the canal, a humiliating defeat!
 He takes his captain’s hat, and leave, to explore calmer waters.

-Here he decorates his craft with brass knobs, clocks, barometers, binoculars, and keeps a regimental record- a notebook.
-Plaques of boat shows and places sailed to, rest proud on stern walls- an honorable display but a Halloween horrors bit scary!
+Here he decorates his craft with brass knobs, clocks, barometers, and binoculars, and keeps a regimental record- a notebook.
+Plaques of boat shows and places sailed to, rest proud on stern walls- an honourable display but a Halloween horrors bit scary!
 His engine bay gleams from polish- “You could eat your dinner off it!”, he claims.
 A bearded, sea fairing eccentric.
 Captain Cod of all things fishy.
 A happy balm pot.

 Rosie ‘n’ Jim- and Vampires!

 Two cute French dolls came with our narrowboat.
 Rouge cheeked, smiling, rough rag hair, each with their own hipster shoulder bag and individuality, on which their names are embroidered lovingly- but by whom?

 Jim wears a red and white spotted necktie to match his red hair and a folksy waistcoat.
 Rosie’s black tresses are finished with a crimson silk bow, matching her polka dot red trim dress.
 What is not to adore about these two famous children’s narrow boating story characters?